Detecting Brute Force Attacks with Splunk

 This ensures analysts are notified only when brute force activity truly looks suspicious, not just from a user typing a password once by mistake.

-Step 5: Build a Dashboard Panel
+5: Build a Dashboard Panel

 Finally, I visualized the data in a Splunk dashboard panel: